 You can view the inclusions, payout limits, exclusions and other key terms in the relevant Product Disclosure Statement; you should always read this document before you buy any insurance policy to determine if it’s right for you.

 It’s not an ideal scenario, but it’s one you need to be prepared for.
 If you’re involved in an accident while driving for your rideshare service, the first thing you always need to do (even when not rideshare driving) is call for emergency services if they’re needed.

 Make sure you gather the contact details of other drivers and any witnesses at the scene.
 You’ll then need to notify your car insurance provider to provide them with this information and make a claim (if needed).
 You also need to contact your authorised representative at your ridesharing service to inform them about the accident.

 The rideshare platform you drive for may have support and counselling services in place to help you after you experience an accident while driving for them.

-2 Australian Government: Australian Taxation Office – Income and deductions for ride-sourcing.
-Last updated June 2020.
-Accessed August 2020.
+1 Australian Government: Australian Taxation Office – Income and deductions for ride-sourcing.
+Last updated September 2020.
+Accessed July 2022.